VEHICLE BUYER'S GUIDE

 What are the most common Grand Prix problems?+

-The most frequently reported Pontiac Grand Prix issues involve: ENGINE AND ENGINE COOLING, STEERING, ENGINE, EXTERIOR LIGHTING.
+The most frequently reported Pontiac Grand Prix issues involve: ENGINE, ELECTRICAL SYSTEM, ENGINE AND ENGINE COOLING, EXTERIOR LIGHTING:HEADLIGHTS.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research